The DESI DR1 peculiar velocity survey: growth rate measurements from the galaxy power spectrum: The estimation of the power spectrum

 We favor the momentum power spectrum over the velocity power spectrum because, in principle, the velocity field is a continuous entity defined everywhere in space—even in regions devoid of galaxies.
 However, our measurements are limited to locations where galaxies (and thus mass) are present, effectively yielding a mass-weighted, or momentum-based power spectrum.
 In regions devoid of galaxies, we record zero velocity not because the velocity is truly zero, but due to the absence of tracers.
 Additionally, the momentum power spectrum retains the same fundamental information as the velocity power spectrum, and with additional non-linear contributions introduced by the $(1+\delta)$ term that be incorporated into the theoretical modeling.
+There exist methods to probe the underlying continuous velocity field, however, they come with notable drawbacks.
+For example, the reconstruction of velocity field, it inherently dependent on cosmological assumptions.
+Alternatively, one may employ a Voronoi tessellation to discretize the data, thereby avoiding artificial zero-velocity measurements caused by sparse galaxy distribution.
+However, this method introduces complications in the Fourier space due to the irregularity of the resulting grid.

 Following the methodology outlined in \cite{Feldman1994}, which constitutes the standard approach widely adopted today, the estimator for the density field is presented in \be F^{\delta}({\bf r})\equiv \frac{w_{\delta}({\bf r})\left[ n_{\delta}({\bf r})-\alpha n_s({\bf r}) \right]}{A_{\delta}} ~. \ee In this formulation $w_{\delta}({\bf r})$, $n_{\delta}({\bf r})$ and $n_s({\bf r})$ represent the weight factor, the number density of galaxies and the number density of random points at position ${\bf r}$.
 The number of random points is $\alpha$ times greater than the number of galaxies. $A_{\delta}$ serves as the normalization factor, defined by \be A_{\delta}^2=\int w_{\delta}^2({\bf r})\bar{n}_{\delta}^2({\bf r}) d^3r~, \ee which ensures that the amplitude of the measured power aligns with it in a universe unaffected by survey selection effects.
 The computation of the mean galaxy number density $\bar{n}_{\delta}({\bf r})$ at position ${\bf r}$ is detailed in \cite{DESIPV_Bautista} or see Fig.\ref{pltnb}.
 As indicated in Eq.\ref{fieldd}, to estimate the density field, it is necessary to subtract the random catalog, this is because we measure the density contrast field $\delta$, which can only be accomplished if we possess knowledge of, and are able to subtract, the mean number of galaxies within each grid cell which estimated from randoms of that cell.